potterzot/cookbook/athletics.md

 Note that this is not optimal for water absorption without the sugar.
 WHO recommends 1:8 salt:sugar ratio for optimal water absorption, but with a liter of water

 Additional consideration is the addition of Sodium Bicarbonate, 0.2-0.5g/kg 60-90min before workout.
-For 77kg, that's 23g /
+For 77kg, that's 23g / 1 1/2 TBSP.

 ## Details